-- plant, machinery and equipment that is assumed to have a variety of economic and tax depreciation rates - a zero-depreciation asset that is assumed to neither appreciate nor depreciate in real terms - inventories - appreciating assets, and - assets for which capital expenditure can be deducted immediately (or expensed). - 4.4 Commercial and industrial buildings are assumed to have an economic depreciation rate of 2.69%, which is an OECD estimate of a weighted average of economic depreciation rates across these two types of buildings.
-New Zealand's tax depreciation rates for plant, machinery and equipment (PME) are set to reflect how assets fall in value.
-However, inflation has not been taken into account when setting these depreciation rates.
+- 4.11 Commercial and industrial buildings are assumed to have an economic depreciation rate of 2.69%, which is an OECD estimate of a weighted average of economic depreciation rates across these two types of buildings. - 4.12 New Zealand's tax depreciation rates for plant, machinery and equipment (PME) attempt to reflect economic depreciation, that is, how assets are expected to fall in value.33 However, inflation has not been taken into account when setting these depreciation rates.
+In our modelling, we assume that tax depreciation rates for PME reflect economic depreciation.
 This allows us to examine biases that would arise if New Zealand were perfectly successful in matching tax depreciation rates with economic depreciation rates.
-In practice, biases are likely to be larger than we identify because tax depreciation rates will at best be an approximation to economic depreciation rates. - 4.5 An example, of a zero-depreciation asset might be land if land were not expected to either increase or decrease in real value.
-If land were expected to increase in real value, it might be covered in the appreciating assets category.
-As in the OECD analysis, we allow for trading stock or inventories. - 4.6 We also consider investments in capital assets that can be immediately written off (or 'expensed').
-This includes investment in planting and growing a forest, mining exploration expenditure, and repairs and maintenance expenditure where this provides ongoing benefits for many years.
+In practice, biases are likely to be larger than we identify because tax depreciation rates will, at best, approximate economic depreciation rates. - 4.13 An example of a zero-depreciation asset might be land, if land were not expected to either increase or decrease in real value.
+If land were expected to increase in real value, it might be covered in the appreciating assets category. - 4.14 As in the OECD analysis, we allow for trading stock or inventories.
+Inventories are subject to first-in, first-out (FIFO) accounting in New Zealand, and we make this assumption in our modelling.
+We also assume that inventories are turned over at least once a year.
+A slower rate of turnover would tend to reduce costs of capital and EMTRs. - 4.15 Appreciating assets are assumed to appreciate at a real rate of 1% per annum.
+Neither the real, nor the inflationary, component of this gain is subject to capital gains tax. - 4.16 We also consider investment in capital assets that can be immediately written off (or 'expensed').
+This is quite a broad set of investments, which are not considered in the OECD modelling.
+It includes investment in planting and growing a forest, mining exploration expenditure, and repairs and maintenance expenditure where this provides ongoing benefits for many years.
 It also includes investment by a firm in building up intangible assets if the costs of the investment can be deducted immediately, for example, as salaries and wages.
-Capital expenditure on many intangible assets that are created by a firm itself can be expensed, including building up good information and data, establishing reputation and customer goodwill.
+Capital expenditure on many intangible assets that are created by a firm itself can be expensed, including building up good information and data and establishing reputation and customer goodwill. - 4.17 While the OECD modelling assumed an average debt level (namely, a debt/(debt+equity) ratio) of 35%, the average debt level for both foreign-controlled companies and NZX 50 firms (other than banks) is approximately 43%.
+This is discussed in appendix 2 of the Technical appendices.
+While the OECD assumed an inflation rate of 1%, we often focus on a slightly higher inflation rate of 2%, which is in the middle of the Reserve Bank target range.
+This seems reasonable as a long-term estimate of inflation even though the increase in the CPI in the year to June 2022 was significantly higher (CPI inflation of 7.3% over this period). - 4.18 Finally, we will be taking account of the way in which AIL and NRWT can increase domestic interest rates and the cost of borrowing for companies.
+For foreign-controlled companies, things become a little complicated because third-party borrowings will normally be subject to AIL and related-party loans will be subject to NRWT on interest.
+We will discuss this case later in the chapter.